ledlaux/pikoPD/README.md

 - The `[send]` and `[receive]` object names in the Pure Data patch **must exactly match** (case-sensitive) the **name** and **category** defined in `board.json`.
 Also check for the correct `@hv_param` argument.
 - You can rename sends and receives as you wish.
 Currently, there is no enforced naming convention.
 - To save resources remove unused send and receive objects from the patch.
 - You don't need to remove objects from `board.json`, script adds objects which are present in the patch automatically.
 - Make sure to verify the correct pin configuration (e.g., **pin 1 corresponds to GPIO1**) according to the **category** of the object (button, etc.).
+- [print] objects are parsed by the scipt automatically, they will output to the serial console.
+Use moderately and remove unused from the patch.
+You can also use the regular console in the code.
 - If you change the board in `board.json` or change midi mode, remove the project folder or rename it in the command to rebuild files.
 - Tested on **macOS**.
 - If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).